 This study examines the effects of living in the North vs. living in the South on undernutrition, the difference in maternal social deprivation factors by region, and the influence of these factors on undernutrition in children under 5 years in Nigeria.
 The study shows evidence that living in the North increases a child’s odds of being undernourished compared to living in the South.
 This association was modified by age of the child, with children between 2 and 5 years having greater odds of undernutrition than children below 2 years.
 However, this regional difference in the distribution of undernutrition can be explained partly by the differences in maternal deprivation in both regions.
 Results show that maternal social deprivation factors are more prevalent in the North.
 Children from the North were more likely to reside in rural areas, have mothers with no formal education, mothers who were unemployed, or be from poor households.

 This study also shows that maternal social deprivation is associated with undernutrition in children.
 All the indices of maternal deprivation except rural residence significantly increased the odds that a child is undernourished.
 Across all 3 indices of undernutrition, the most consistent factors affecting childhood undernutrition were the mother’s education (no formal education) and wealth index (poorest households).
 There was a reduced likelihood of undernutrition with each higher level of education.
 Children whose mothers had a lower level of education were more likely to be undernourished than children of mothers with a higher level of education.
 The odds of being undernourished also increased as the wealth index reduced.
 These factors were modified by region.
 The odds of being underweight or stunted across most measures were higher for the North than the South.
 Unemployment was not a significant predictor of underweight status in the South but raised the odds in the North by 14%.
 The study shows that these factors differ across regions with children in the North having mothers who are more socially deprived than those in the South.

-Significance of Results

 There are disparities in the nutritional status of children across regions and these disparities affect mostly those who are from the poorest households and the uneducated.
 These disparities in undernutrition by region could be explained by the significant differences in maternal social deprivation between the North and the South.
 Poverty, lack of education, and unemployment were more prevalent among mothers in the North compared to the South.
 Parents who are poor may not be able to afford nutritious food for their children.
 Poverty may lead to undernutrition through the lack of adequate food, exposure to infections, and poor access to health care services.
 (Nandy et al., 2005; Manyong et al., 2021) Likewise, uneducated parents may not be able to make informed decisions regarding the provision of nutritious foods from available food options.
 Also, parents who are educated are more likely to be gainfully employed and financially empowered.
 (Igbokwe et al., 2017) Educated parents are also more likely to have access to information to make healthy food decisions for their children and allocate the household income and food resources to favor children.
 (Igbokwe et al., 2017)